 There’s a Christmas song, where the lyrics read, “Do you see what I see?”
 That particular song “tells the story of the birth of Jesus from the perspective of those involved in the Christmas story.”
 Yes, we realize this song doesn’t portray the gospel truth, but it’s a nice song with a lesson in it for us to learn.
 It’s what we see when we look, and what we CAN see when we look even deeper.
 The question is, do you see what God sees?

 Yesterday, I was looking out the kitchen window.
 From there, you can see a hill filled with cactus, saguaro, and all kinds of desert scenery.
 I was enjoying the sight.
 And then out of the corner of my eye, I noticed the movement of a sparrow looking for food.
-I looked a little closer and there was movement going on everywhere, with different kinds of birds, bunnies (I’m sure lots of insects) —all doing their own thing.
+I looked a little closer and there was movement going on everywhere.
+There were different kinds of birds, bunnies (I’m sure lots of insects) —all doing their own thing.
 It’s amazing what you can see when you truly look and focus.

 Truly Seeing What God Sees